Boating Under the Influence (BUI)

 First Degree- BUI Manslaughter – Causing or Contributing to Death

-- The elements are the same as for BUI Manslaughter in the Second Degree except that the boat operator knew or should have know that the accident occurred (although it is not necessary that the operator knew that the accident resulting in injury or death) and failed to give information or render aid.
+- The elements are the same as for BUI Manslaughter in the Second Degree except that the boat operator knew or should have known that the accident occurred (although it is not necessary that the operator knew that the accident resulted in injury or death) and failed to give information or render aid.

-The person is guilty of BUI and had a blood-alcohol level or breath-alcohol level of 0.20 or above, or if the boat operator had a passenger who was under the age of 18.
+Florida law provides for special enhancements for the BUI penalties and punishments if the Defendant is guilty of BUI by having a blood-alcohol level or breath-alcohol level of 0.20 or above or if the boat operator had a minor child passenger who was under the age of 18.

 First BUI Conviction: